 The key to calling any flavour a natural flavour is that it should be extracted solely by physical process from any edible food source.
 Some examples of natural flavours are vanillin extracted from vanilla bean, however, castoreum is also a natural source for vanilla flavour, which is extracted from castor sacs of beaver.

 So, natural does not necessarily mean that it is sustainable or is good for you, or even that it comes from a single source.
-For example citral is a chemical found in lemon peel and is marketed as natural lemon flavour, but it can come from any edible source which contains citral like lemongrass or lemon myrtle.
+For example, Citral is a chemical found in the lemon peel and is marketed as natural lemon flavour, but it can come from any edible source which contains citral like lemongrass or lemon myrtle.